 Developing and testing “MycoZaps,” a low-dose vaccine to control Mycoplasma bovis (M. bovis),a bacterium mainly affecting cattle that is resistant to common antibiotics

 Kolb Consultants won the $2,000 crowd favorite award, while VigorSential took home the $2,000 award for judges’ favorite.

 “The EIA continues to provide Connecticut’s startups with an opportunity to showcase their innovations and take home grant dollars to help complete an innovative project,” said Glendowlyn Thames, executive director of CTNext.
 “As usual, all competitors involved put forth impressive presentations.
 We applaud them for their efforts and thank the judges for their participation.”

-CTNext is Connecticut’s go-to resource for entrepreneurial support.
-The goal of the program is to build more robust community of entrepreneurs and to accelerate startup growth by providing access to talent, space, industry expertise, services, skill development, and capital to foster innovation and create jobs for people in Connecticut.
+CTNext is a Connecticut-based resource for entrepreneurial support.
+The goal of the program is to build a more robust community of entrepreneurs and to accelerate startup growth by providing access to talent, space, industry expertise, services, skill development, and capital to foster innovation and create jobs for people in Connecticut.
 CTNext launched in 2012 and has more than 1,500 members in its network.
-To learn more, visit ctnext.com.